-As mandated by the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), the Council and NMFS collaboratively conducted a 5-year review of the RS-IFQ program (GMFMC and NMFS 2013), which was formally approved at the April 2013 Council meeting, and a 5-year review of the GT-IFQ program (GMFMC and NMFS 2018), which was formally approved at the April 2018 meeting.
-The next review is expected to be completed in 2020 and assesses both the RS-IFQ and GT-IFQ programs together.
+As mandated by the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), the Council and NMFS collaboratively conducted a 5-year review of the RS-IFQ program (GMFMC and NMFS 2013), which was formally approved at the April 2013 Council meeting, and a 5-year review of the GT-IFQ program (GMFMC and NMFS 2018), which was formally approved at the April 2018 meeting.2 Following these initial reviews of each IFQ program, the most recent review assessed both the RS-IFQ and GT-IFQ programs together and was approved at the Council's June 2021 meeting (GMFMC 2021).

 The 5-year reviews concluded that each IFQ program has had moderate success in reducing overcapacity.
-The 5-year reviews also concluded that the programs have been successful in providing fishermen with the opportunity to harvest and land red snapper, grouper, and tilefish year-round, provided they can obtain the necessary allocation (GMFMC and NMFS 2013, 2018).
+The 5-year reviews also concluded that the programs have been successful in providing fishermen with the opportunity to harvest and land red snapper, grouper, and tilefish year-round, provided they can obtain the necessary allocation (GMFMC and NMFS 2013, 2018, 2021).
 Further, safety-at-sea has increased and annual fatalities related to fishing have declined.
 Therefore, the Council indicated that because derby fishing has been eliminated through the IFQ programs, this could be removed as a program goal.

 Following approval of the RS-IFQ Program 5-year Review, the Council initiated an amendment (Amendment 36A) to consider modifications to improve the performance of the IFQ programs.
 The Council took final action on Amendment 36A at its April 2017 meeting (GMFMC 2017a).
-Amendment 36A expanded the hail-in requirement to all commercial reef fish vessels landing any reef fish species, returned shares held in non-activated accounts to NMFS, and provided the
+Amendment 36A expanded the hail-in requirement to all commercial reef fish vessels landing any reef fish species, returned shares held in non-activated accounts to NMFS, and provided the Regional Administrator the authority to withhold IFQ allocation at the beginning of a year in which a quota reduction is to occur.
+At its August 2019 meeting, the Council divided the actions in Amendment 36B into separate amendments that address additional modifications to the IFQ programs to reflect changes in the fishery since implementation of the IFQ programs.
+Amendment 36B addresses the requirement for IFQ shareholders to have a commercial reef fish permit.
+Amendment 36C primarily considers distributing reclaimed shares held by NMFS, the establishment of a quota bank, and requiring accuracy in the estimated weights provided on advance landing notifications.

-&lt;sup>2 The conclusions of the reports are provided in Appendix E.
+2 The conclusions of the reports are provided in Appendix E.